Merck ends development of two potential COVID-19 vaccines

 A total of 3.2 million people, or 1% of the population, have received both doses required for those vaccines.

-More than 419,000 people have died in the United States due to the coronavirus, according to Johns Hopkins University.
+More than 419,000 people in the United States and 2 million globally have died due to the coronavirus, according to Johns Hopkins University.

-The government is paying Merck about $356 million to fast-track production of one of its potential treatments under Operation Warp Speed, a push to develop COVID-19 vaccines and treatments.
-The money will allow Kenilworth, New Jersey, company to deliver up to 100,000 doses by June 30, if the FDA clears the treatment for emergency use.
+The government is paying Merck & Co. about $356 million to fast-track production of one of its potential treatments under Operation Warp Speed, a push to develop COVID-19 vaccines and treatments.
+The money will allow the Kenilworth, New Jersey, company to deliver up to 100,000 doses by June 30, if the FDA clears the treatment for emergency use.

 The treatment, known as MK-7110, has the potential to minimize the damaging effects of an overactive immune response to COVID-19.
 This immune response can complicate the life-saving efforts of doctors and nurses.